Pine Grove Furnace State Park

 Explore cabins for more information.

 Organized Group Tenting: Organized adult or youth groups may reserve the rustic area year-round.
-The area is divided into six separate sites with capacities varying from 35 to 50 people each, or the entire camp can be reserved.
+The area is divided into six separate sites with a total capacity of 180 people.
 The sites are in a wooded area surrounding an open playfield.

 Explore organized group tenting for more information.

-Cross-country Skiing: Nordic skiers can enjoy the use of the railroad grade when snow conditions allow.
+Cross-country Skiing: Nordic skiers enjoy the rail trail when snow conditions allow.
 Although no trails are specifically designated for cross-country skiing, numerous opportunities exist, especially during winters with heavy snowfalls, both within the park and on the surrounding state forest lands.

-Snowmobiling: A trailhead parking area on nearby state forest land provides parking for vehicles and snowmobile trailers, and access to many miles of trails on state forest lands.
+Snowmobiling: Just south of the park is a trailhead on nearby state forest land that provides parking for vehicles and trailers, and access to many miles of trails on state forest lands.
 Maps of the trails are available at the park office.

 Ice Skating: At Laurel Lake, a small area by the boat launch is maintained for ice-skating.
 Ice sports are prohibited on Fuller Lake.